Post-it note: Uses

-In workspaces and the classroom
+Workspaces and the classroom

-Post-it Notes can be uses in design teams to offer up personal ideas, assist in group activities like brainstorming, and support design thinking and design outcomes.
+Post-it notes can be used in design teams to offer up personal ideas, assist in group activities like brainstorming, and support design thinking and design outcomes.

-Post-it Notes offer a wide variety of advantages in a classroom—for instance, they are cost efficient, don't take time to set up, and are simple enough to be used by almost any age group.
+They offer a wide variety of advantages in a classroom—for instance, they are cost efficient, don't take time to set up, and are simple enough to be used by almost any age group.
 They have uses in concept mapping, labeling models, and more.
 They can also be used when explaining and teaching about broader terms like genetics.

-Post-it Notes are used in the workplace both to convey information and to offer praise or words of encouragement.
+They are used in the workplace both to convey information and to offer praise or words of encouragement.
 They can help boost communication between coworkers and can help communications between departments.
 They can also serve to praise people or tell them to keep up the good work.